 The Samsung Jet 60 isn't designed for workshop cleaning.
 It delivers satisfactory performance on flat surfaces like concrete floors or work tables and does a good job on low-pile rugs, but it isn't meant for vacuuming common workshop debris like wood or metal shavings.
 It also isn't capable of dealing with liquid spills and does a terrible job dealing with dried-on stains.

-The Samsung Jet 60 is only available in one color variant: 'Rose Gold'.
-You can see the label for our test unit here.
+The Samsung Jet 60 is available in four separate variants, though they differ only in terms of color and included attachments.
+We tested the Jet 60 Pet, and you can see the label for our test unit here.

 Let us know in the discussions if you come across another variant of this vacuum.